Bridge Collapse Accident: 20+ Crew Members Stranded for 7 Weeks

-Bridge Collapse Accident Featured Image Credit: Tasos Katopodis/Getty Images
+Bridge Collapse Accident Image Credit: Tasos Katopodis/

 The passengers on The Dali, which collided with the Francis Scott Key Bridge, have been stuck for several weeks.

-The latest news, seven weeks after a cargo ship collided with the Francis Scott Key Bridge, discloses that the crew members of the ship are still on board.
+The latest news, seven weeks after a cargo collided with the Francis Scott Key Bridge, discloses that the crew members of the ship are still on board.

-On March 26, during the early hours, The Dali collided with the Baltimore bridge, causing the 2,632 meter-long bridge to collapse into the water below.
+On March 26, during the early hours, The Dali collided with the Baltimore bridge, causing the 2,632 meter-long bridge to collapse into the below.
 Tragically, six construction workers lost their lives in the incident.

 The city was shaken to its foundation by the crisis, as the bridge linked Baltimore and Dundalk.